Teoría de La Cura

 Has there been no change the medical definition of cure since 1805.

-The second problem to defining a theory of cure, is the question: “What is cured by a cure.”
-Working in English, I quickly learned that we cannot begin by studying cures of diseases.
-Most diseases, officially – according to our medical systems are incurable.
-Even “there is no cure for the common cold.”
 In English I chose the word illness.
 The concept of illness is broader than disease.
 It is possible to be ill without a disease.
-It is necessary to have an illness before any disease can be diagnose.
+It is necessary to have an illness before any disease can be diagnosed.
 In addition, it is possible to have an illness – and a cure – without any diagnosis of a disease.
 The common cold is a perfect example.
 We get a cold.
 We suck it up.
-And we are cure by health and healthy actions, without seeing a doctor, without a diagnosis, without a disease.
+And we are cure by health and healthy actions, without seeing a doctor, without a diagnosis, without a officially recorded case of disease.

 What is the Spanish word for illness?
 I’ve chosen dolencia.
 In Spanish,